The Life Experience

 Do His Will

 We are told time and again to do our Father’s will.
-But doing his will is not a slavish commitment to a set of rules or a drudging duty.
+But doing his will is not a slavish commitment to a set of rules, nor is it a drudging duty.
 If you feel God’s will is something you must force yourself to do, you have missed the point.
 It is, rather, something you really want to do, and it is the greatest and most exciting challenge of your life.
 You will delve into it happily and wholeheartedly, wanting to give it your utmost effort.
 Doing God’s will becomes a joyful obsession when we come to realize there is absolutely nothing more rewarding in life than an adventure with God.
 There really is no other path worth following.

 Living your life as God wants you to live does not mean you are sacrificing your individuality.
 Jesus celebrated the uniqueness and individuality of everyone, and he loved them all.
 Each of us has a unique and special contribution to the evolution of the universe.
 Let God show you what you can do.